cterdam/vim-diffsave/README.md

 will be folded into temporary folds, without impacting your `fold` settings.
 This is functionality provided by `vimdiff`.

-Type your key sequence again, and the diff window will be collapsed.
+Type the key sequence again, and the diff window will be collapsed.
 You will be looking at your edited (unsaved) file again.

-Note that if you saved your changes before calling the command, the diff window will show nothing, as your file is no different from its save on disk.
+Note that if you save your changes just before calling the command, the diff window will show nothing, as your file would be no different from its save on disk.